-- All individuals involved in the athletic program are expected to reference all guidance standards, including those this sports-specific guidance and the All Sports Guidance document. - ➤ If there is an ambiguity between recommended guidelines, the most stringent should apply, and deference shall be given to the KHSAA Return to Play Material as other resources amend their guidance later. - Guidance is broken into three areas: - o REQUIRED- These standards are required at all sanctioned contests. - o RECOMMENDED- These standards are best practices during all contests during the pandemic and are therefore recommended for all contests. - CONSIDER- While these items are also best practices during this time, local site discretion should be exercised to determine if these items are practical and feasible for use at the contest. - These differences in the guidance are necessitated by the differences in sports, facilities, geographic areas, and pronounced differences during normal years and magnified this school year. - Dance coaches and Athletic Directors may consult the USA Dance Report from their Task Force on Dancer Healthy for helpful guidelines and recommendations about practice areas and the transmission of coronavirus at https://bit.ly/3cq0M4b.
+- All individuals involved in the athletic program are expected to reference all guidance standards, including those in this sports-specific guidance and the All Sports Guidance document. - ➤ If there is an ambiguity or differences between recommended guidelines, the most stringent should apply, and deference shall be given to the KHSAA Return to Play Material as other resources amend their guidance later. - Guidance is categorized into three areas: - o REQUIRED- These standards are required at all sanctioned contests. - o RECOMMENDED- These standards are best practices during all contests during the pandemic and are therefore recommended for all contests. - CONSIDER- While these items are also best practices during this time, local site discretion should be exercised to determine if these items are practical and feasible for use at the contest. - ➤ These differences in the guidance are necessitated by the differences in sports, facilities, geographic areas, and pronounced differences during normal years and magnified this school year.